An International Team Of Scientists Have Discovered A New Type Of Photosynthesis That Uses Near-Infrared Light

-An international team of scientists have just discovered an entirely new type of photosynthesis that could profoundly help in the search for alien life, while at the same time helping to create crops that are able to efficiently use wavelengths of light that are much longer than normal.
+An international team of scientists has just discovered an entirely new type of photosynthesis that could profoundly help in the search for alien life, while at the same time helping to create crops that are able to efficiently use wavelengths of light that are much longer than normal.

-According to Phys.org, the groundbreaking new study was headed up by Imperial College London, with researchers from universities around the world helping to collaborate, including the ANU in Canberra, the CNR in Milan and the CNRS in Paris.
+According to Phys.org, the groundbreaking new study was headed up by Imperial College London, with researchers from universities around the world helping to collaborate, including the ANU in Canberra, the CNR in Milan, and the CNRS in Paris.

 While most of life on Earth as we know it conducts photosynthesis through visible red light, the new kind of photosynthesis just discovered was found to use near-infrared light.